amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 *You may be thinking, why would I want this to automate when I could just do it on my local machine.
 Well, this is going to be part of your full production pipeline.
 We'll use the same build system process as you will for production deployments.
 In the event that something is different on your local machine as it is within the full dev/prod pipeline, this will catch the issue earlier.
 You can read more about this by looking into **Shift Left**.*

 In the AWS Management Console, navigate to the [AWS CodeBuild dashboard](https://console.aws.amazon.com/codebuild/home).
 You'll see some CodeBuild projects there already created by CloudFormation.
 Disregard them as they're for later.
-Click on **Create Project**
+Click on **Create Project**.

 On the **Configure your project** page, enter in the following details:

-- Project Name: **dev-iridium-service**
+- Project Name: Enter `dev-iridium-service`
-- Source Provider: **AWS CodeCommit**
+- Source Provider: Select **AWS CodeCommit**
-- Repository: **Your AWS CodeCommit repository name from above** *e.g. interstella-iridium-repo*
+- Repository: Select the CodeCommit repository that was created by CloudFormation, e.g. interstella-iridium-repo

 Environment:

-- Environment Image: **Use an Image managed by AWS CodeBuild** - *There are two options.
+- Environment Image: Select **Use an Image managed by AWS CodeBuild** - *There are two options.
 You can either use a predefined Docker container that is curated by CodeBuild, or you can upload your own if you want to customize dependencies etc. to speed up build time*
-- Operating System: **Ubuntu** - *This is the OS that will run your build*
+- Operating System: Select **Ubuntu** - *This is the OS that will run your build*
-- Runtime: **Docker** - *Each image has specific versions of software installed.
+- Runtime: Select **Docker** - *Each image has specific versions of software installed.
 See [Docker Images Provided by AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html)*
-- Version: **aws/codebuild/docker:1.12.1** - *There's only one version now, but you will be able to choose different versions in the future*
+- Runtime version: Select **aws/codebuild/docker:17.09.0** - *This will default to the latest*
-- Build Specification: **Use the buildspec.yml in the source code root directory**
+- Build Specification: Select **Use the buildspec.yml in the source code root directory**
-- Buildspec name: **buildspec.yml**
+- Buildspec name: Enter `buildspec.yml` *if not already populated*

+Your progress should look similar to this (note the runtime version may differ which is ok):

 ![CodeBuild Create Project Part 1](images/1-cb-create-project-1.png)

 Artifacts:

-- Type: **No artifacts** *If there are any build outputs that need to be stored, you can choose to put them in S3.*
+- Type: Select **No artifacts** *If there are any build outputs that need to be stored, you can choose to put them in S3.*

 Cache:

-- Type: **No Cache** *There are no dependencies to cache, so we're not using the caching mechanism.
+- Type: Select **No Cache** *There are no dependencies to cache, so we're not using the caching mechanism.
 CodeBuild does not yet cache Docker layers.*

 Service Role:

-- Service Role: **Create a service role in your account**
+- Service Role: Select **Create a service role in your account**
 - Role Name: **codebuild-dev-iridium-service-service-role** *This is pre-populated and CodeBuild will assume this role to build your application*

 VPC:

-- VPC: **No VPC** *If you have private repos you need to access that are hosted within your VPC, choose a VPC here.
+- VPC: Select **No VPC** *If you have private repos you need to access that are hosted within your VPC, choose a VPC here.
 In this lab we don't have anything like that*

-Expand the **Advanced** section:

-- Under Environment Variables, enter two variables:
+Expand the **Advanced** settings section and under "Environment variables", enter two environment variables:

-- Name: **AWS_ACCOUNT_ID** Value: **Your account ID** Type: **Plaintext** *You can find your account number [here](https://console.aws.amazon.com/billing/home?#/account)*
+- Name: Enter `AWS_ACCOUNT_ID`; Value: ***Enter your account ID***; Type: Select **Plaintext** *You can find your account number [here](https://console.aws.amazon.com/billing/home?#/account)*
-- Name: **IMAGE_REPO_NAME** Value: **EnvironmentName-iridium** Type: **Plaintext** *This is the name of your ECR repo for iridium*
+- Name: Enter `IMAGE_REPO_NAME` Value: ***Enter the name of the iridium ECR repo*** Type: Select **Plaintext** *This is the name of your ECR repo for iridium which follows this format - EnvironmentName-iridium; you can also find the repository name in the [Repositories](https://console.aws.amazon.com/ecs/home#/repositories) section of the ECS dashboard*

 ![CodeBuild Create Project Part 2](images/1-cb-create-project-2.png)